 So I guess today… I’m feeling angry.
 And anxious.

 And this is me feeling my feelings.
 And it sucks.
-I’m fucking tired of not sleeping and I’m fucking tired of being looked at like I’m crazy.
-But at least I’m alive, I guess.
-I feel like this can’t last forever.
-Right?
+I’m tired of not sleeping and I’m tired of being looked at like I’m crazy.
+This will get better because it has to.

 Goodness.
 So after last weekends colorful decisions, I am going to go sober again.
 I have been wanting to clean up for the last few months anyway.
 Some people just don’t booze so well, you know?
 Or maybe we booze too good.
 I don’t know for sure.
 What I do know is that it’s time to get some shit together.
 Especially if I ever want to get out of Amarillo.